-During my childhood, Mom let us enjoy a few extra sweet treats on Valentine’s Day, as compared to any other ordinary day of the week.
+During my childhood, my mom let us enjoy a few extra sweet treats on Valentine’s Day, as compared to any other ordinary day of the week.
 After our class parties in elementary school, we usually came home with a shoebox full of little cards and candy, so she agreed we could nibble on a piece or two as part of our afternoon snack.

 As I grew up, I started skipping those cute colorful desserts and gravitated more towards the extra chocolaty treats.
 Chocolate cookies, chocolate cupcakes, dark chocolate truffles… Basically whatever Mom brought home for herself.
 She certainly passed along her chocoholism to me!